I’ve Heard That Song Before

 First Charted: January 16, 1943

-Before working with James, Forrest recorded with bandleader Artie Shaw (“They Say,” “Thanks for Everything;” both #1’s) from 1938-39 and then had her own stint with Goodman (“Taking a Chance on Love”, #1) from 1939 to 1941.
-After working with James from 1941-43, she also had success recording with Dick Haymes (“Long Ago and Far Away”, #2).
+Forrest became one of big band’s most popular female singers SS working with Artie Shaw (“They Say,” “Thanks for Everything,” both #1’s) from 1938-39 and then had her own stint with Goodman (“Taking a Chance on Love,” #1) from 1939 to 1941.
+Her stint with James from 1941-43 was “her happiest band experience” SS thanks to James’ approach at building arrangements around her voice and his horn.
+SS She also had success recording with Dick Haymes (“Long Ago and Far Away,” #2).

 Other artists to record the song included Pat Boone, the King Cole Trio, Steve Lawrence, Vera Lynn, Al Martino, Frank Sinatra, Mel Tormé, and Margaret Whiting.
 WK The song has also been featured in the 1986 Woody Allen movie, Hannah and Her Sisters.